You are visiting Home >> Yoga Information >> How to Do Surya Namaskar the Sun Salutation?

 How to Do Surya Namaskar

-How to Do Surya Namaskar (Sun Salutation)?
+How to Do Surya Namaskar the Sun Salutation?

 Surya Namaskar, or Sun Salutation, is a sequence of 12 yoga postures performed in a graceful flow.
 This sequence is traditionally practiced in the morning to greet the sun and energize the body.
 Surya Namaskar is more than just a physical exercise; it combines asanas (postures), pranayama (breathing), and meditation to balance the mind, body, and spirit.
 This practice has been revered in yoga for its comprehensive benefits, which include improving flexibility, boosting cardiovascular health, enhancing mental clarity, and promoting overall well-being.